-- operates with a high-seat density of 189 seats (which will increase to 197 as the Boeing 737-MAX-200 starts being delivered in fiscal year 2021) and an all-economy configuration, as opposed to the 162 seats and two-class configuration of the Boeing 737-800 aircraft used by traditional network airlines, reducing fuel burn and emissions per seat-kilometre flown.
-The Lauda A320 fleet has a high density of 180 seats; - has reduced per-passenger emissions through high load factors (95 per cent. in fiscal year 2020); - better utilises existing infrastructure by operating out of underutilised secondary and regional airports throughout Europe, which limits the use of holding patterns and taxiing times, thus reducing fuel burn and emissions and reducing the need for new airport infrastructure;

-- provides mainly direct services as opposed to connecting flights, in order to limit the need for passengers to transfer at main hubs and thus reduces the number of take-offs and landings per journey from four to two, reducing fuel burn and emissions per journey; and - has minimal scheduled late-night departures of aircraft, reducing the impact of noise emissions.
+- operates with a high-seat density of 189 seats on the Boeing 737-800 NGs and 197 on the Boeing 737-8200 aircraft.
+This is in contrast to the 162 seats and two-class configuration of the Boeing 737-800 aircraft used by traditional network airlines, reducing fuel burn and emissions per passenger/kilometre flown.
+The Lauda Europe A320 fleet has a high density of 180 seats; - has reduced per-passenger emissions through high load factors (95 per cent. in fiscal year 2020, pre Covid-19); - better utilises existing infrastructure by operating out of underutilised secondary and regional airports throughout Europe, which limits the use of holding patterns and taxiing times, thus reducing fuel burn and emissions and reducing the need for new airport infrastructure; - provides mainly direct services as opposed to connecting flights, in order to limit the need for passengers to transfer at main hubs and thus reduces the number of take-offs and landings per journey from four to two, reducing fuel burn and emissions per journey; and - has minimal scheduled late-night departures of aircraft, reducing the impact of noise emissions.